 };

-Inheritance is a process by which derived classes (subclasses or child classes) inherit attributes and methods of their base class (superclass or parent class).
-This is also an idea where the base class serves as a template for creating other derived classes.
+Inheritance helps us create new classes based on existing classes.
+It is a process by which derived classes (subclasses or child classes) inherit attributes and methods of their base class (superclass or parent class).

 class Shape {